Facts on housing and homelessness

-- Invests in and grow supply of affordable housing.
+- Invest in and grow supply of affordable housing.

-- Provides subsidy and supports to help people in affordable housing.
+- Provide subsidy and supports to help people get and keep affordable housing.

-View maps of current affordable and social housing sites in Brampton, Caledon and Mississauga by Ward.
+View our interactive map of affordable and social housing sites in Brampton, Caledon and Mississauga, organized by Ward.

-Many factors point to a growing need for affordable, emergency and transitional housing:
+Several factors point to a growing need for affordable, emergency, and transitional housing: